aihackfest2023/ChopsticksUnity/README.md

 ## Unity

 Open the Unity project folder with Unity.
-The project was created with Unity 20212.2.11f1.
+The project was created with Unity 2021.3.11f1.

+MLAgents Version 2.0.1 was used for the training.
+The MLAgents package can be installed from the package manager.

 ## MLAgents training